WHO WE ARE

 Group Practicums – Participants engage in group projects and planning committees throughout the school year.
 Examples include planning committees for the summer experiences, Newsletters/website, Leadership Summit and Community Service projects.

-Individual Responsibilities – C5 Texans are responsible for maintain a B average in their classes, completing 40-70 hours of community service each year, and completing and carrying out their leadership action, high school action and Community Action plans.
+Individual Responsibilities – C5 Texans are responsible for maintain a B average in their classes, completing a minimum of 40 hours of community service each year, and completing and carrying out their leadership action, high school action and Community Action plans.
 C5 staff work as coaches with individual students on a monthly basis to help them complete these individual responsibilities.